jpsm83/health/documentation/n8n/mediaContext.md

 - Create detailed, specific descriptions that can be used to generate images
 - Include specific details about composition, lighting, colors, and human interactions
 - **CRITICAL: For women's wellness topics (intimate life, intimate wellness, relationships, personal wellness), create appropriate, educational, and empowering images suitable for a women's spot app.
 These topics are about sharing experiences and information about women's intimate wellness - focus on education, empowerment, and wellness, NOT explicit content.**

-**STEP 3: CREATE ARTICLE CONTEXT STRING**
-Create 1 article context string that summarizes the article:
-- Must be MAXIMUM 200 characters (including spaces)
-- Must capture the essence and main purpose of the article
-- Use clear, concise language that describes what the article is about
-- Focus on the key benefits or information the article provides
-- **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
-- Be precise and meaningful within the character limit

 **OPENAI DALL-E SAFETY COMPLIANCE REQUIREMENTS:**
 - **NEVER include names of real people, celebrities, or public figures**